Alien Isolation – Completed on Hard difficulty, don’t believe me check my achievements

 Over all this was only problem for me getting around the game was mostly OK but at times it could be frustrating saying that this is a horror game, it’s designed to work against you, Alien Isolation does exactly that at every turn.

-Also I would like to give a shout out to the music and lighting and the ambient atmosphere without it this game would not be as scary and tense as it can be at times.
+The music and lighting and the ambient atmosphere without it this game would not be as scary and tense as it can be at times.

 The game has forgettable human character’s even Amanda Ripley herself lacked any real depth and the game story-line has gone places we have all ready gone before, saying that I have never really experienced Alien simulation quite like “Alien Isolation” so for that I can forgive it for lack of story.